Note, this post was originally posted in December of 2023, and has been updated in December 2025

 Businesses, wanting to improve or even maintain their score need to work hard to continually get frequent reviews to maintain recency in their reviews.

 This also has an added benefit for businesses, in that recent reviews have more of an effect on your current score than old ones.
-You can learn more about how to hack your Trustscore in this follow-up post.
+You can learn more about how to improve your Trustscore in this follow-up post.

 From Trustpilot’s view, it’s a fantastic measure, as it encourages businesses to actively engage with their platform to help drive frequent reviews to maintain a good score.
 And for consumers, scores are often more representative and more meaningful than a simple average.